 - an overconsumption of alcohol

-Although this condition can affect younger men, it is more prevalent in middle-aged men.
-Experts believe that stress plays a major factor in age-related impotence cases.
+Although impotence can affect younger men, it’s more prevalent in middle-aged and older adult men.
+Researchers believe that stress plays a major role in age-related impotence cases.

-One of the most common causes of impotence related to age is atherosclerosis.
-This condition is caused by damage to the small blood vessels.
-These blood vessels are responsible for supplying blood flow to the penis.
-This is why the number one sign of atherosclerosis in men is impotence.
+One of the most common age-related causes of impotence is atherosclerosis.
+This condition is caused by a buildup of plaque in the arteries.
+The buildup makes it difficult for blood to flow to the rest of the body.
+The lack of blood flow to the penis can cause impotence.
+This is why impotence is the number one sign of atherosclerosis in men.

 - thyroid problems